-You may have to make Canada Pension Plan contributions on your self-employment earnings.
-See line 22200 on page 19.
+If you were a deemed resident of Canada in 2021, you may have to make Canada Pension Plan contributions on your self-employment earnings.
+See line 22200 on page 25.

 Guide T4002, Self-employed Business, Professional, Commission, Farming, and Fishing Income, includes information you may need to calculate your self-employment income, including enhanced capital cost allowance calculations for certain property (for example, eligible zero-emission vehicles purchased after March 18, 2019).